jkakar/switchboard/README.md

 PORT=5003 go run examples/service.go
 ```

-Now you can make requests and watch the exchange randomly pass them to service
+Now you can make requests and watch the exchange pass them to service
 backends:

 ```bash